-If you’ve been puréeing foods, try to make them lumpier
+If you’ve been puréeing foods, try to make them thicker with more texture now

 How do I introduce new tastes and textures?

-- If you want to offer an alternative drink to milk with their meals, you can offer water
+- If you want to offer baby an alternative drink to milk with their meals, water is ideal.

 Milk and dairy

-From six to twelve months, your baby will need the equivalent of 500-600ml of milk a day, which is about a pint.
-If your baby is over six months old and having formula milk, you might like to try SMA® PRO Follow-on Milk, which is designed to complement the weaning diet.
+Between six and twelve months, your baby should be drinking around 500-600 ml of their usual milk a day.
+For babies over six months old drinking formula milk, you could try SMA® PRO Follow-on Milk which is designed to complement the weaning diet.

-Starchy foods are really important because they provide calories, B vitamins, folic acid and some calcium and iron.
-Some starchy foods include; rice, pasta, potatoes and fortified breakfast cereals.
+Rice, pasta, potatoes, fortified breakfast cereals: all really important as they provide calories, B vitamins, folic acid and some calcium and iron.

 Fruit and vegetables